 Continue to cross a creek and follow the scattered tags until the national park sign is reached.
 From the sign onwards, navigation is simple as it is well-tagged all the way to the summit.

 The trail can be difficult and overgrown as it's privately maintained by people like us.
 Secateurs are essential for cutting lawyer vine and other growth from the track and keeping it open for others.

 From National Park Sign to Base Hilda Creek (4 to 5 Hours)

-The track turns into a marked route following an old logging track up the range to about 300 metres elevation and then follows a plateau through beautiful forest for about three hours where glimpses of Thornton Peak can be seen in the distance through the heath.
+The track turns into a marked route following an old logging track up the range to about 300 metres elevation and then follows a plateau through the beautiful forest for about three hours where glimpses of Thornton Peak can be seen in the distance through the heath.
 It can be difficult if the track is unmaintained and the vegetation thick.